HKU-MMLab/OmniX/README.md

 <p align="left">
 <img src="assets/teaser.png" width="100%">
 <br>
-A family of panoramic flow matching models that achieves panorama generation, perception, and completion.
+We introduce <b>OmniX</b>, a family of flow matching generative models that achieves <b>unified panorama perception, generation, and completion</b>.
+Using OmniX as a world generator, we can create graphics-ready 3D scenes ready for physically based rendering, relighting, and simualtion.
 </p>

 <!-- ## 📢 News